Dōtanuki: Dotanuki School

 Dotanuki swords quickly gained great popularity among the warrior class due to their superior cutting ability.
 The Dotanuki smiths cared little for aesthetics, but instead focused on strength, sharpness, and durability in the field.
-They were renowned for producing blades which would endure the harshest conditions, the most difficult battle field situations and survive to return to battle day after day, year after year.
+They were renowned for producing blades which would endure the harshest conditions, the most difficult battlefield situations and survive to return to battle day after day, year after year.

 Fictional references

 The dōtanuki has appeared in several entertainment outlets, featured as a blade wider and thicker than any normal build of katana.
 Ogami Ittō in the manga Lone Wolf and Cub had a dōtanuki (using the spelling 胴太貫 “torso–thick–penetrate”) as his principal weapon.
 The katana named Gassan in Soulcalibur II and Soulcalibur III is a dōtanuki.
 Gassan is wielded by Heishiro Mitsurugi in Soulcalibur II.

 Many works of historical fiction write dōtanuki with different characters as 胴田貫 (roughly "torso–paddy–penetrate"), with a folk etymology claiming it is because when used to cut the torso of a cadaver lying down in a paddy, the sword would pierce right through it and into the field.
 This name and story apparently originated in fiction, as they are not found in any historical manuals or catalogues.